-(Vehicle Motor 540 2-Pole or Small Track (pinion) Large Track (pinion)
+Motor 540/550 Small Track (pinion) Large Track (pinion)

-T 540 4-Pole (50-80 ft Straight) (80-150 ft Straight)
+4-Pole (50-80 ft Straight) (80-150 ft Straight)

-ET410 6.5T 16 tooth 17 tooth

-(2 cell) 7.5T 17 tooth 18 tooth
+3800kv 19 tooth 21 tooth

-8.5T 18 tooth 19 tooth
+4300kv 17 tooth 19 tooth

-4600kv 16 tooth 17 tooth
+4600kv 16 tooth 18 tooth

-4000kv 17 tooth 18 tooth

-This chart shows the recommended starting ratios for the common motor types.
+This chart shows the recommended starting ratios for the common motor winds.
 Please consult the motor/esc manufacturers recommended settings to ensure you start with the best final drive ratio (FDR) for your equipment.
-When setting your mesh you want have it set as tight as possible, without any binding.
+When setting your mesh you want to be able to slightly rock the spur gear back and forth without moving the pinion gear.
 Tekno RC is not responsible for damage done to your electronic equipment or gears due to improper gearing or mesh.